Parametrized complexity of relations between multidimensional subshifts: Conjugacy and embedding in dimension

 \begin{remark} The same proof holds for $X \hookrightarrow Y$.
 We do not get a many-one equivalence since the answer to the problem $Y \hookrightarrow X$ is not immediate when $X$ is not mixing. \end{remark}

 To conclude, we provide one last decidability result which goes beyond the class of SFTs.
-Recall that the sunny side up is an effective (in fact sofic) subshift which is not SFT. \begin{theorem} Let $Y = \{x\in \{0,1\}^{\mathbb{Z}} : |x^{-1}\{1\}|\leq 1\}$ be the sunny side up subshift.
-Then $Y \hookrightarrow X$ for SFT inputs is decidable. \end{theorem} \begin{proof} Check that $X$ contains one configuration of the form ${}^{\omega}awa^{\omega}$, where $a$ is a letter and $w$ a word.
-This is decidable for $\Z$-SFTs. \end{proof}
+Recall that the sunny side up is an effective (in fact sofic) subshift which is not SFT. \begin{proposition} Let $Y = \{x\in \{0,1\}^{\mathbb{Z}} : |x^{-1}\{1\}|\leq 1\}$ be the sunny side up subshift.
+Then $Y \hookrightarrow X$ for SFT inputs is decidable. \end{proposition} \begin{proof} Check that $X$ contains one configuration of the form ${}^{\omega}awa^{\omega}$, where $a$ is a letter and $w$ a word not of the form $a^n$.
+This is decidable for $\Z$-SFTs by inspecting a representation (labeled finite graph whose infinite walks are configurations of the SFT, see \cite[\S 2.3]{lind_introduction_1995}). \end{proof}

-\begin{remark} Notice that the same problem is undecidable for the two-dimensional sunny side up by \Cref{eventuallyperiodic}.
+\begin{remark} Notice that the same problem is undecidable for the two-dimensional sunny side up by Theorem \ref{eventuallyperiodic}.
 More generally, we do not know of any subshift $Y$ in dimension $2$ with a decidable embedding problem $Y\hookrightarrow X$ with SFT inputs, except for lifts of $\mathbb{Z}$-SFTs or a union or slight generalization thereof. \end{remark}